-ToolJet Copilot is currently available in public beta for all the users.
+ToolJet Copilot is currently in private beta for Business and Enterprise users only.

 ToolJet Copilot helps you write your queries faster.
 It uses OpenAI to suggest queries based on your data.

 To gain access to Copilot, all users, including administrators, can individually sign up for the waitlist program.
 Upon successful sign up, each user will be issued a distinctive API key linked to their account.
 However, the exclusive authority to activate Copilot within the workspace settings lies solely with administrators.
 Administrators can proceed to the Copilot section in the workspace settings, where they can utilize their respective API key to set the "Enable Copilot" toggle option.

 - Copilot can be used by users who have permissions to edit the app with the copilot setup.

 Once activated, the Copilot feature can be accessed while editing any query within the transformations section in the query editor.

 Copilot's functionality relies on the provision of clear and concise plain English prompts.
 It possesses the capability to interact with and retrieve information from various components, enabling it to generate code specific to the desired actions associated with those components.
 This capability is facilitated by Copilot's comprehensive understanding of the application's present state.